Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

 is the test decision threshold required under the frequentist test (\ref{eq:freq}) to obtain the BD.
-Our aim is to `compromise' $\kappa^{BD}(\bar{y}_C)$ so that the resulting TIE rates respect our pre-specified upper and lower bounds.
-In particular, we define the CD-Constraint (CDC) test threshold as
+We then `compromise' $\kappa^{BD}(\bar{y}_C)$ by defining the CDC test threshold as

 where $\alpha^{UP}$ and $\alpha^{LOW}$ are pre-specified upper and lower bounds for the TIE rate.
-Indeed, if $\kappa^{CDC}(\bar{y}_C)$ is \emph{never} above $\alpha^{UP}$ or below $\alpha^{LOW}$, then control of TIE rate at such levels is guaranteed.
-The CDC can therefore be seen as an approximation to the solution of a constrained Bayesian optimization problem where the BD, which is optimal under full borrowing, is selected as long as TIE rate constraints can be guaranteed.
-This point is further investigated in Supplementary Section \ref{sec:optimality}.
-Note that, if $\alpha^{UP}$ is selected equal to $\kappa=\alpha$, the CDC would only induce more conservative test decisions than the FD with test decision threshold $\kappa$, hence TIE rate (and power) can only be uniformly lower than that of the FD.
+Indeed, if $\kappa^{CDC}(\bar{y}_C)$ is \emph{never} above $\alpha^{UP}$ or below $\alpha^{LOW}$, then control of TIE rate at such levels is guaranteed (see Web Appendix \ref{sec:tierate} for an analytical derivation of the resulting TIE rate).
+The CDC can be seen as an approximation to the solution of a constrained Bayesian optimization problem where the BD, which is optimal under full borrowing, is selected as long as TIE rate constraints are guaranteed.
+This point is further investigated in Web Appendix \ref{sec:optimality}.
+Note that, if $\alpha^{UP}$ is selected equal to $\kappa=\alpha$, the CDC would always induce more conservative test decisions than the FD , hence TIE rate and power would be uniformly lower than for FD.
 This suggests selecting $\alpha^{UP}>\kappa$.
-While $\alpha^{UP}$ has the role of constraining TIE rate inflation, $\alpha^{LOW}$ has the role of capping the power losses, so power considerations would aid its specification.
+While $\alpha^{UP}$ caps TIE rate inflation, $\alpha^{LOW}$ caps the power losses, so power considerations would aid its specification.